parikshitsharma70/gale-shapley/README.md

 This code was written for my Algorithm Design class taught by Dr. C Kirabas at University of Dayton.

-The input file contains a JSON Object (JavaScript Object Notation) with the preferences of the men and women that need to be matched.
+The input file contains a JSON (JavaScript Object Notation) with the preferences of the men and women that need to be matched.

 To maintain simplicity all the men and women have been assigned a unique ID